The 10 Highest-Paying Healthcare Jobs in the U.S.

 Most pharmacists work in community pharmacies.
 One fourth of pharmacists work in hospitals.
 Besides working in pharmacies, some pharmacists work for pharmaceutical companies on new-drug development.
 Some pharmacists specialize in particular drug-therapy areas, such as geriatric pharmacy, oncology, or nuclear pharmacy.

-The Bureau of Labor Statistics forecasts a 17-percent employment growth for pharmacists from 2008 to 2018, which is faster than the average for all occupations.
+The Bureau of Labor Statistics forecasts a 5% employment growth for pharmacists from 2023 to 2033.

 Education requirements: Pharmacists need a Pharm.D. degree from an accredited college or school of pharmacy.
 Pharm.D. programs typically take four years to finish.
 Applicants to a Pharm.D. program need two or three years of prior university coursework.
 This requirement typically includes courses in chemistry, biology, physics, mathematics, humanities, and social sciences.